The Doctorate of Occupational Therapy (OTD) is designed to prepare students to enter the field of occupational therapy at the doctoral level.

 OT Observation Hours

-Thomas Jefferson University’s OT Department requires students to observe OTs in at least two settings, for a minimum of 50 hours.
+Jefferson’s OT Department requires 30 OT observation hours across two or more settings.
 Jefferson does not have a specific form required to log OT observation hours; please complete the observation hours section of OTCAS to document your observation hours.

 Degree & GPA